blockchaintech-au/string-exchange-api-docs/rest-api.md

 # Public Rest API for String.exchange
 # General API Information
+* Get your apiKey and secretKey from the UI api key page
 * The base endpoint is: **https://api.string.exchange**
 * All endpoints return either a JSON object or array.
 * Data is returned in **ascending** order.
 Oldest first, newest last.